blacksmithgu/obsidian-dataview/docs/docs/api/code-reference.md

 ### `dv.date(text)`

-Coerces text and links to luxon `DateTime`; if provided with a `DateTime`, returns it unchanged.
+Coerce text and links to luxon `DateTime`; if provided with a `DateTime`, return it unchanged.

 ```js
 dv.date("2021-08-08") => DateTime for August 8th, 2021